itristenx/nova-universe/README.md

 tickets until it is activated.

-An administrator can toggle the `active` flag from the **Kiosks** tab in the admin UI, from the separate activation page provided by the `cueit-activate` app, or directly from the iPad kiosk.
-All three interfaces call `PUT /api/kiosks/:id/active` to update the flag.
+An administrator can toggle the `active` flag from the **Kiosks** tab in the admin UI or directly from the iPad kiosk.
+The admin interface calls `PUT /api/kiosks/:id/active` to update the flag.
 When a kiosk is inactive the app displays an activation screen showing the API URL and kiosk ID.
 Tapping the **Activate** button sends the request to enable the kiosk.
-When `VITE_ADMIN_URL` is set, the web activation page shows a link back to the admin UI for convenience.

 To remotely disable a kiosk open the **Kiosks** tab in the admin UI and toggle the active switch to the off position.
 You can also send a `PUT` request to